naik-aakash/lobster-database-paper-analysis-scripts/README.md

 - `Lobster_dataoverview.pkl` contains presaved data ready to be used for generating Fig 5.

 ### Read data records
-- `/hpc-user/AG-JGeorge/anaik/Phonon_dataset_LSO/Lobsterpy_json/` -- path to summarized bonding data files
+- `Example_data/Lightweight_jsons/` -- path to sample LOBSTER Lightweight JSONS files
-- `/hpc-user/AG-JGeorge/anaik/Phonon_dataset_LSO/Json_data/` -- path to LobsterSchema data files
+- `Example_data/Computational_data_jsons/` -- path to sample Computational JSON files
+-  More data (700 Computational data + 1520 LOBSTER Lightweight JSONS) is available here for download here :- [10.5281/zenodo.7794812](https://zenodo.org/record/7794812#.ZCv2xXvP1PY)
 - `Read_lobsterpy_data.ipynb` This script will read LobsterPy summarized bonding information JSON files as python dictionary (refer Table 1 of the manuscript for the description).
 - `Read_lobsterschema_data.ipynb` This script will read LobsterSchema data as pymatgen objects and consists of all the relevant LOBSTER computation data in the form of python dictionary (refer Table 2 of the manuscript for the description).